Want cover for your cat? Compare cat insurance policies and keep them purring.

-- It is important to find the right cover and it is best to buy early: With most policies excluding pre-existing conditions, it is crucial to find the right policy and purchase earlier to avoid having to switch further down the track.
+- It is important to find the right cover and it is usually a good idea to buy early: With most policies excluding pre-existing conditions, it is crucial to find the right policy and purchase earlier to avoid having to switch further down the track.
 Any conditions that your pet suffered at the start of the policy will be excluded from cover, so this is especially important if your cat is purebred and predisposed to certain health conditions.
 As always, make sure you read the product disclosure statement to ensure you know exactly what your pet is covered for.

 - Premiums will increase with age.
 Nearly all policies will increase the premiums for older cats.
 Another reason to buy earlier.